Robert Collis: Early life and education

-Collis was born in Killiney, County Dublin.
-His formal education began at Aravon School in Bray, County Wicklow and continued in England, at Rugby School.
+Collis was born in Killiney, County Dublin, Ireland.
+His formal education began at Aravon School in Bray, County Wicklow, and continued in England, at Rugby School.
 After completing his secondary studies at Rugby, in 1918, Collis obtained a commission in the Irish Guards regiment of the British Army, but was demobilised after several months of training as Armistice brought the hostilities of the First World War to a close.

-Collis matriculated at Trinity College, Cambridge in 1919 to study medicine, spending 1921–1922 on an exchange scholarship at Yale University.
-He graduated BA (Cantab) in 1922 and continued clinical training at King’s College Hospital Medical School, receiving his MB BChir in 1925 and MD in 1929.
+Collis matriculated at Trinity College, Cambridge, in 1919 to study medicine, spending 1921–1922 on an exchange scholarship at Yale University.
+He graduated BA (Cantab) in 1922 and continued clinical training at King's College Hospital Medical School, receiving his MB BChir in 1925 and MD in 1929.

 He played rugby for Cambridge University R.U.F.C., including Blues in 1919 and 1920, and continued with King's College Hospital RFC.
 Collis won seven caps for Ireland in 1924, 1925, and 1926.